Lessons in Chemistry

 The 8-million-copy worldwide and Sunday Times #1 bestseller and award-winner featuring the uncompromising, unconventional Elizabeth Zott

-'The most charming, life-enhancing novel I've read in ages' Sunday Times
+'The most charming, life-enhancing novel' Sunday Times

-'Thought-provoking and stylish' Guardian
+'Funny, thought-provoking and stylish' Guardian

 ___________